MOHAPY24/EtherStratum/README.md

 # EtherStratum 🌠

-**EtherStratum** (1.0.0 "Garra") is a lightweight, developer-focused Debian-based distribution installer.
-It’s designed to seamlessly run on **any Debian/Ubuntu-based system**, providing a fully configured desktop, essential development tools, OPSEC utilities, and a curated KDE setup—ready to go out-of-the-box.
+**EtherStratum** (1.1.0 "Kirbensis") is a lightweight, developer-focused Debian-based distribution installer.
+It’s designed to seamlessly run on **any Debian/Ubuntu-based system**, providing a fully configured desktop, essential development tools, OPSEC utilities, ready to go out-of-the-box.

 Whether you’re distrohopping or building a dev workstation, EtherStratum gets you productive fast, without the bloat.